allanwhite/contentful-mc-uploader/content/in-echo/people/16-mark-smith/person.md

 ---
 Title: Mark Smith, MD
-role: Mark Smith, MD — Chief Innovation Officer of MedStar Health and the Director of the MedStar Institute for Innovation (MI2)
+role: Chief Innovation Officer of MedStar Health and the Director of the MedStar Institute for Innovation (MI2)

 Bio: |
 Mark S. Smith, MD, is Chief Innovation Officer of MedStar Health and the Director of the MedStar Institute for Innovation (MI2).
 In this role, Dr. Smith leads a system-wide initiative to catalyze and foster innovation at MedStar Health.